Where Do Cockroaches Live

 Boxes, books, and picture frames

 You can also bring in cockroaches from the outside, especially if you’re moving into a new place and are bringing boxes in.
 They also love the glue that binds books and you can find them at the back of picture frames.
-Thrift store purchases should always be cleaned thoroughly before bringing them in your home as they might contain a cockroach infestation.
+Thrift store purchases should always be cleaned thoroughly before bringing them into your home as they might contain a cockroach infestation.

 Your ceilings are another area where you might find cockroaches, as it’s dry and dark there.